Jianningli/autoimplant/README.md

 A Baseline Approach for AutoImplant: the MICCAI 2020 Cranial Implant Design Challenge (2020)
 ```
 ### Contact
-Questions regarding the paper can be communicated to Jianning Li at jianning.li@icg.tugraz.at
+Questions regarding the paper can be communicated to Jianning Li via <ins>jianning.li@icg.tugraz.at</ins>